mannyit001-design/enterprise-systems-administration/active-directory/group-policy-implementation.md

-﻿# Group Policy Implementation — Sales Department
+# 🔐 Group Policy Implementation — Sales Department

-Enterprise Active Directory security baseline plus department-scoped Group Policy and least-privilege administrative delegation, built and verified on a live Windows Server 2022 domain controller.
+> Enterprise Active Directory security baseline + department-scoped Group Policy + least-privilege administrative delegation

+A hands-on Active Directory security lab built and verified on a **Windows Server 2022 domain controller**.
+The implementation demonstrates how to separate domain-wide security controls from department-specific configuration, while applying least privilege to delegated administration.

+---

-## Objectives
+## 🎯 Objectives

-This lab was built to demonstrate the ability to:
+This lab was designed to demonstrate the ability to:

-- Configure domain-wide password and account lockout policies
+* Configure domain-wide password and account lockout policies
-- Design and scope a department-specific Organizational Unit (OU)
+* Design and organize department-specific Organizational Units (OUs)
-- Create and link Group Policy Objects (GPOs) to that OU without affecting the rest of the domain
+* Create and link security-focused Group Policy Objects (GPOs)
+* Apply policies to a specific department without affecting the entire domain
-- Delegate administrative privileges narrowly, using the Delegation of Control Wizard, instead of granting broad access
+* Delegate administrative privileges using the Delegation of Control Wizard
+* Apply the principle of least privilege to Active Directory administration

+---

-## Environment
+## 🏢 Environment

 | Component | Configuration |
 |---|---|